NightStrang6r/fragment-api-lib/README.md

 ## 📄 **License**

-This repository is licensed under GNU GENERAL PUBLIC LICENSE.
+This repository is licensed under Apache Licence 2.0.

 Made with ❤️ by NightStrang6r